mobify/pinny/README.md

 Specifies whether pinny should use the shade overlay.
 You can pass options through to [Shade](http://github.com/mobify/shade) using this property.
 For more information on available options, see the [Shade documentation](http://github.com/mobify/shade).

+> **Warning:** We currently force Shade's duration to match the one provided to Pinny.
+This is to limit DOM thrashing as much as possible during Pinny's animation.
+Pinny hitches a little if we don't do this.

 ```js
 $('#myPinny').pinny({
     shade: {